reefactor/brainfood_reference/README.md

 > Most people overestimate what they can do in one year and underestimate what they can do in ten years.
 > ― Bill Gates

+> An expert is someone who doesn't want to learn anything new, because then he would not be an expert
+> ― Harry Truman

 #### Prune